Recently in Philosophy and Overview Category

 Wait!
 Don't curse me out!
 You can have an empty inbox too.

-That's what Taming Email is all about - getting your email under control
+all about – getting your email under control

 "Doing" Email